ttbrunner/alphasheep/experiment_log.md

 Writing down random ideas and observations.

 ---
-Commit #5c34e5723726bb9c62c6a7ffb92ce101e13ba409
+Commit #2feb8a6097b474796c8241a6fc535b07badba728
+- Simulator and GUI are implemented.
+Here is a first version of DQNAgent.
-- DQNAgent, playing Herz Solo exclusively, while only seeing its own cards and the current trick
+- DQNAgent plays Herz Solo exclusively against RandomCardAgents, while only seeing its own cards and the current trick.
+- We compare its winrate against that of another RandomCardAgent player.

+Observation:
 - RandomCardAgent achieves 60.4% win rate (mean over 100k episodes).

-Observation:
 - DQNAgent, in its current state, has 60.5% (10k episodes), so learning doesn't seem to work for now (or too slow).
 - Surely, some tuning is needed.

 Observation:
-- If we change the activation from 'linear' to 'softmax', suddenly it learns much better!
+- I know this sounds stupid, but if we change the activation from 'linear' to 'softmax', suddenly it learns much better!
 65% win rate (10k episodes)!
 - Why?
 The Q-values should certainly be linear.
 - So softmax clearly has some numerical effect that accelerates learning in our setup
     - Values are squashed to 1/0 (like sigmoid)